Unstructured-IO/unstructured/docs/source/introduction/getting_started.rst

 directory in the ``unstructured`` repo.

-Before running the code in this make sure you've installed the ``unstructured`` library and all dependencies using the instructions in the **Quick Start** section.
+Before running the code in this make sure you've installed the ``unstructured`` library and all dependencies using the instructions in the `Quick Start <https://unstructured-io.github.io/unstructured/installing.html#quick-start>`_ section.
+Note that for examples that use PDFs, you'll need to install the extras for